What are foundations? There are many answers to this question. Foundations are

 - Our area of expertise.
 Sounds like a lot to learn?
 Luckily for you, that’s our job.
 We can help point you to the foundations you’ll want to get to know better, and we can help you understand how they work and how you might work with them.

 If you’re ready to search for foundation opportunities now, the Office of Research Support maintains a searchable database of requests for proposals (RFPs).
 We recommend using the “advanced search” options to narrow by discipline; you can also use “funding agency type” to narrow to non-federal foundation opportunities.
-Once you’ve searched, please get in touch with us for ideas on pursuing the foundation opportunities you find.
+Once you’ve searched, please contact Angela Crews at firstname.lastname@example.org or by calling 919-681-0468, for ideas on pursuing the foundation opportunities you find.
 We can also help you find foundations that might not have a current RFP but might be worth sending a letter of inquiry to or adding to a watchlist.